Skip to content

 • Prioritization by severity and location

-Major catastrophes may trigger modified deadlines via emergency orders, but the underlying obligations remain.
+Key takeaway: Major catastrophes may trigger modified deadlines via emergency orders, but the underlying obligations remain.

 Ocean Point Claims:matching issues roofing siding

-What policyholders should do during the delay
+What should policyholders do during the delay?

 • Weekly photos of the damage as it evolves